Skip to main content

 3MT GRAND FINALE COMPETITION RULES

 A single, static PowerPoint slide is permitted.
-No slide transitions, animations, or 'movements' of any kind are allowed.
-The slide is to be presented from the beginning of and throughout the presentation.
+No slide transitions, animations, or movements of any kind are allowed.
+The slide is to be on display throughout the presentation.

 • No additional electronic media (e.g., sound and video files) are permitted.